-Make sure the text of your clearly describes the desired action you want your audience to take.
-For instance, “Get Your Whitepaper” versus “Download Now” or “Schedule a Personalized Demo” versus “Learn More”.
+Make sure the text of your CTA clearly describes the desired action you want your audience to take.
+For instance, “Get Your Whitepaper” versus “Download Now” or “Schedule a Personalized Demo” versus “Learn More.”
 As with virtually every web element, testing the effectiveness of different variables such as color and verbiage combinations is highly recommended

 Website imagery plays a huge role in how audiences perceive your brand overall and has been shown to impact engagement.

 Do you want your website imagery to present a professional, people-driven look and feel?
-Consider leveraging high-quality photography for your website that include images of professionals collaborating with each other in ways that are reflective of your target audience.
+Consider leveraging high-quality photography for your website that includes images of professionals collaborating with each other in ways that are reflective of your target audience.
 Or, perhaps you want to present a casual, creative and fun look and feel, in which case you may want to consider using illustrations and abstract imagery to convey these sentiments.

 Simply put, the images you decide to use should be aligned with your overall brand identity.